iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 [remote storage](/doc/command-reference/remote) is optional: no server setup or special services are needed, just the `dvc` command.

-## Why bother?
+## How it looks

-Working on data processing code, it's easy to overlook that the initial data may also change along the way.
-If something goes wrong (or for any other reason), it may be easy to revisit previous versions of the code with Git.
+Working on data processing code, it's easy to overlook that the initial data also changes along the way.
+If something goes wrong (or for any other reason), it's easy to revisit previous versions of the code with Git.
 But its behavior may still be different with the latest data!

-To eliminate this variable and achieve full [reproducibility](/doc/start/data-pipelines), we can use `dvc add` to capture data snapshots that match code checkpoints:
+To "eliminate this variable" and achieve full [reproducibility](/doc/start/data-pipelines), we can use `dvc add` to capture data snapshots that match code checkpoints: